INSIDE THE CONTENT WORLD

 I’ve used seven different voices in speaking professionally, never to be defined by just one.
 I could not dramatically change what I looked like, but I did learn an art of adapting how I portrayed myself and what I sounded like.
 Even today I still practice this, which amounts to “on-air presentation range,” which I also now teach in the classroom.
 You can’t teach something this practical unless you’ve incorporated it into your own on-air presentation and have succeeded at it.
 In other words, you really can’t teach what you don’t know or haven’t done yourself-when it comes to the art of training communicators.

-Excerpts from, Marc L. Watts, “The Artful Safari of a Broadcast Journalist
+Excerpts from, “The Safari Odyssey of a Global Journalist”

 STREAMING